 A town full of seaside novelties, Scarborough is where England’s traditional beach holidays began.
 Known to the Victorians as ‘the Queen of Watering Places’, the popular resort maintains many of its classic seaside features including kitsch arcades ringing with slot machines, and inviting sandy beaches.
 While ice cream and fish’n’chips prevail, Scarborough is noticeably reinventing itself to become a major hub for creative and digital industries in the 21st century.
-Here are some of our top reviewed places in Scarborough!
+Here are the places with disabled access recommended by reviewers in Scarborough!

 Accessible places to stay near Scarborough

-A cluster of converted farm buildings around twenty minutes from Scarborough are a great base for exploring Yorkshire.
-One reviewer gave The Cottages at Muston Grange Farm 5 stars saying, ‘the accommodation is great for a wheelchair user’.
+A cluster of converted farm buildings around twenty minutes from Scarborough make a great base for exploring the region.
+One reviewer gave The Cottages at Muston Grange Farm 5 stars saying, “the accommodation is great for a wheelchair user.”

 Nearby, Holiday Homes Trust has self-catering caravans saying ‘all of our caravans have wheelchair accessible ramps with wider internal sliding doors’.
 The main bedrooms have ceiling hoists and the bathrooms have full disabled access with seats in the showers’.